Phone: (860) 486-2541

 Office: George White Bldg., Room 001

-The Sertoli Cell and Spermatogeneses: The Sertoli cell plays an important supporting and controlling role in the production of sperm cells.
-Compensatory hypertrophy/hyperplasia in unilaterally castrated animals has been used as a model system to study spermatogeneses and particularly the role of the Sertoli cell in this process.
+The Sertoli Cell and Spermatogenesis: The Sertoli cell plays an important supporting and controlling role in the production of sperm cells.
+Compensatory hypertrophy/hyperplasia in unilaterally castrated animals has been used as a model system to study spermatogenesis and particularly the role of the Sertoli cell in this process.

 Use of Multimedia Backgrounder Computer Aided Instruction Modules in Improving Teaching: Instructors must deal with the disparity between the level at which they wish to teach and the level of the least-well-prepared students.
 This is most difficult in introductory courses, to which freshmen come from very different backgrounds.
-It is further aggravated in animal science where some students come from a farm background or vocational agricultural high schools and know agricultural vocabulary and concepts.
-Three multimedia computer aided instruction modules are being developed in an effort to address this problem.
-These modules will allow less well prepared students to obtain the prerequisite knowledge and allow the class to function at a more advanced level.
+It is further aggravated in animal science where some students come from a farm background or vocational agricultural high schools and know agricultural vocabulary and concepts while others have never been exposed to these terms.
+Three multimedia computer aided instruction modules where developed in an effort to address this problem.
+These modules allow less well prepared students to obtain the prerequisite knowledge outside the classroom and allow the class as a whole to function at a more advanced level.

 B.P.
 Enright, M. Taneja, D. Schreiber, J. Riesen, X.C.
 Tian, J.E.
 Fortune, and X. Yang.
 2002.
 Reproductive Characteristics of Cloned Heifers Derived from Adult Somatic Cells.
 Biol Reprod 66:291-296.

 Enright, B.P., M. Taneja, D. Schreiber, J. Riesen, X. Tian and X. Yang.
 2001.
 Puberty and Early Follicular Dynamics in Adult Somatic Cell Derived Cloned Heifers.
 Theriogenology 55:267.